Bugaboo Provincial Park

 Bugaboo Provincial Park is a provincial park in British Columbia, Canada, located in the central Purcell Mountains.

 It was established in 1995 as an amalgamation of Bugaboo Glacier Park, Bugaboo Alpine Recreation Area, and various adjacent lands.
 The park is known primarily for the Bugaboos, a formation of mountains that attracts climbers and mountaineers, and for the Conrad Kain hut, an alpine hut managed by the Alpine Club of Canada.

+Climate

+Bugaboo has a subarctic climate (Köppen Dfc).